ring9834/CQRS_via_MediatR/README.md

 ## Infrastructure
 The "Infrastructure" section addresses cross-cutting concerns and setup tasks.
 This includes implementing authentication, Cross-Origin Resource Sharing (CORS), middleware, and more.
 Notably, the infrastructure layer incorporates the concepts of CQRS, employing a mediator, command, query, and event bus pattern to facilitate communication and interaction between components.

+## CQRS
+CQRS stands for Command Query Responsibility Segregation.
+It is a pattern used in software architecture that separates the responsibilities for handling read operations (queries) from write operations (commands).
+The central idea behind
+CQRS is that the operations you use to update data (commands) are often very different from those used to read data (queries).
+As a result, separating them can lead to better performance, scalability, and flexibility in how the system is designed.

+In CQRS, instead of using the same data model for both reading and writing which is common in traditional CRUD-based approaches, you create separate models or even different storage mechanisms for reads and writes.

+## MediatR
+MediatR is a popular open-source .NET library that implements the Mediator Pattern.
+It provides a simple, lightweight framework for managing communication between components in an application while avoiding tight coupling between them.
+MediatR decouples the components of an application by promoting the use of messages (commands, queries, events, etc.) that are handled by a mediator, instead of direct communication between components.

+In simple terms, MediatR allows you to send a message (such as a command or query) through a central "mediator" that forwards the message to the appropriate handler.
+This is often used to implement features like CQRS or other messaging patterns, but it can be applied to a wide variety of scenarios in both simple and complex applications.